airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 ## Run Airbyte

 Ensure that Docker Desktop is up and running.
-Then, once  abctl is installed, you can run Airbyte with the following command:
+Then, with abctl installed, the following command gets Airbyte running:

 ```
 abctl local install